nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/shell.rst

 bdb factory_reset
 =================

-Perform a factory reset via local action.
+Perform a factory reset using local action.
 See Base Device Behavior specification chapter 9.5 for details.

 .. code-block::